 - Supporting documents for other applicants in the case of a joint application.
 All applicants must provide relevant and up to date information.

-6. If approved, you are issued a loan contract that has all the relevant information pertaining the loan such as terms and conditions of the loan.
+6. If approved, you are issued a loan contract that has all the relevant information pertaining to the loan such as the terms and conditions of the loan.

 Upon receiving the contract, your loan is disbursed to your account and it may take at least a day for the funds to reflect in your account.
 The mode of delivery for the funds depends on the lender and the type of loan you applied for.
 For instance, funds can be sent electronically to your accounts, or via BPay or via cheque.
 Any special information regarding your loan will be highlighted in your loan contract.

 You can consult with your lender to find out when you need to make your first loan payment as well as how often you need to make the payments (weekly/bi-weekly/monthly/quarterly).
 Many loan products also have provision for making extra payments when you find yourself with extra money.
 However, it is important to find out if there are any extra charges or fees incurred because of making extra payments or early loan repayment.